ajclark/plex-auto-update/README.md

-## Super simply Plex auto-update script for Linux
+## Super simple Plex auto-update script for Linux
 Hard-coded for Debian/Ubuntu.
 Can be easily adapted for Fedora if that is what floats your boat.

 ## Requirements